 5. Family Tree Crafts

 Use paper, leaves, and markers to help students build their own family trees.
 Encourage them to include not just biological members, but anyone who has played a parenting or caregiving role.
+Extension: Have students write one thing they admire about each person on the tree.6.
+“Parent Interview” Homework

-Assign students to conduct a short interview with a parent or guardian, with questions like:
+Assign students to conduct a short interview with a parent or guardian, with questions like:-

 - “What was school like for you?”